 8. Test all the most promising early treatments.
 A single, multi-institution adaptive randomized controlled trial testing all the candidates is ideal.
 There should be one multi-institution, multi-arm randomized controlled adaptive clinical trial on the entire set of most promising drugs with the largest enrollment, in order to test all the drugs simultaneously.
 Once we understand the singleton effects, we can intelligently combine the best drugs and optimize dosing.

-10. Politics shouldn’t play a role in this.
-This virus isn’t political.
+10. Engagement in public policy may be needed.
 We are focused on using science to lead us out of this problem by identifying the most effective existing drugs to treat the virus early.
 If we need to influence public policy to encourage adoption of these treatments, we will do whatever it takes to help save lives.